- Issue Date: May 23, 1994

 - Responsible Member of Directorate: President and Director

 - Responsible Office: Human Resources

-C. The following are examples of behavior types that may be sufficient to justify immediate discharge without going through progressive disciplinary procedures:
+- The following are non-exclusive examples of employee misconduct that may result in immediate discharge without going through progressive disciplinary procedures:

-- being under the influence of alcohol or drugs (controlled substances) during work periods (see Substance Abuse Policy as this behavior may support the employee's participation in a treatment program rather than immediate dismissal).
+- being under the influence of alcohol or illegal drugs during work periods

 - Bringing dangerous or unauthorized weapons onto Institution premises.